oracle-livelabs/oci/siebel-cloud-manager/provision-scm/provision-scm.md

 ## Introduction

-In this lab, we shall first create a new compartment to organize all our lab-related cloud resources.
-Later, we shall deploy the Siebel Cloud Manager stack to provision a virtual machine that will have the Siebel Cloud Manager application pre-installed.
+In this lab, we will first create a new compartment to organize all our lab-related cloud resources.
+Later, we'll deploy the Siebel Cloud Manager stack to provision a virtual machine that has the Siebel Cloud Manager application pre-installed.

 Estimated Time: 20 minutes